Prostate Cancer, Advanced or Metastatic

 Locally advanced prostate cancer is usually not curable.
 But there are treatments that can help you live longer and feel better.

 After the cancer has broken through the prostate, it may move into nearby lymph nodes.
 From the lymph node system, the cancer can spread to other areas of the body.
 Most often, prostate cancer spreads to the bones.
 It also may spread to the lungs or other organs.
 When it has spread to the lymph nodes, the disease is called metastatic prostate cancer.

 Metastatic prostate cancer is not curable.
-But a number of treatments are available to help you live longer and make you feel better.
-Most men live 1 to 3 years after this diagnosis, but some men may live many years longer.
-2
+But a number of treatments are available that may help you live longer and make you feel better.

 Your chances of getting the disease are higher if other men in your family have had it.
 Your risk is doubled if your father or brother developed prostate cancer.
 Your risk also depends on the age at which your relative was diagnosed.
 Most men who get prostate cancer have no family history of the disease.

 African-American men and Jamaican men of African descent have a greater chance of developing the kind of prostate cancer that grows and spreads.
 Researchers are not sure why there is a difference in disease and death rates among different races.
 Some experts think there may be a genetic link.footnote 3

 Call your doctor immediately if you:

 - Have painful urination and a fever higher than 100°F (37.78°C), chills, or body aches.

 - Have blood or pus in your urine or semen.